telia-oss/terraform-gcp-github-actions-wif/README.md

 ## Usage

-The following example creates a new GCP service account and IAM role for each environment in the repository `rickardl/teliacompany-gcp-wif-test`.
+The following example creates a new GCP service account and IAM role for each environment in the repository `teliacompany-gcp-wif-test`.
 The service account is assigned the built-in IAM roles `roles/compute.networkAdmin` and `roles/appengine.appAdmin` for the project `seismic-shape-293115` in the environment `development`.

 ```hcl
 module "gha_repo1" {